Close the Loop with a Compost Pile

 The bananas grow in the isolated, mountainous north of the country, used to shade the main cash crop, coffee.
 Other tall trees like avocados, oranges and hardwoods provide shade too.
 When the four-month coffee harvest ends, the farmers turn to the trees for income, plus low-lying vegetables and fruits like yucca, beans, squash and passionfruit.
 Chickens or pigs scratch and root in the soil.
 Grocery stores aren’t close by, so the agroforests provide not just income but daily food for the farm families.

 In both areas, the forests produce masses of organic matter—fallen fruit, leaves and branches, in addition to any animal droppings.
 All of it decomposes in place, fertilizing the soil and helping it retain water.
 It’s a lot messier than pristine rows of weeded seedlings, but healthier.
 And the well-developed tree roots hold the slopes in place, preventing landslides.
 Managed with modern organic farming techniques, the fruit trees are relatively pest-free, and fruit size and quality have increased in the last few years.

-Jungle Foods collects breadfruit from small family farmers, mainly on the Caribbean side of the country, and shepherds the fresh fruit to a processor, where it’s dehydrated and milled into flour for our Breadfruit Crackers.
+Jungle Foods collects breadfruit from small family farmers, mainly on the Caribbean side of the country, and shepherds the fresh fruit to a processor, where it’s dehydrated and milled into flour.

 In Costa Rica, breadfruit trees have been grown for generations, mainly in family backyard agroforests.
 They’re typically interplanted with plantain, cacao, coconut, cassava and palm.
 But families have been steadily cutting down the trees, unable to find a market for the fruit and overwhelmed by the bounty of a tree that produces hundreds of pounds of fast-ripening fruit per year.
 Many of them have cleared the land for monocrops of banana, pineapple, cassava and sugarcane.